Staying Power

 Written by Freddie Mercury

-Amazingly similar to the album version.
+This demo, presumably from Musicland Studio in Munich, is similar to the album version.
 Freddie's vocals are noticeably different in some places.
-Track begins with either drum machine or Roger.
+The track begins with either a drum machine or Roger on drums.
 Brian's guitar work is a bit more drawn out and Freddie's piano has a bit more volume to it.

 Calling All Girls (Album Version) 3:52